lmas/thesis/thesis.typ

 	caption: [
 		Readings @lu from a vibration sensor attached to a milling machine (above) during 3 minutes.
-		After 2.5 minutes the machine starts cutting into other parts of the equipment, as indicated by the tallest discord peak in the profile (bottom).
+		Near the end the machine starts cutting into other parts of the equipment and generated a tall discord peak in the profile (bottom).
 	]
 ) <matlab>